jigish/slate/README.md

     **Note:** There are a bunch of config options to tweak how this looks.

+* Relaunch Slate: `relaunch`

+    Example:

+        bind 1:ctrl relaunch

+    Will bind the keystroke ctrl-1 to relaunch Slate.
+This will also reload the `.slate` file from scratch.

 * \[Beta\] A Better Application Switcher: `switch`

     If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!